tewidis/AOS/markdown/os_structure.md

         1. Packet filter for de-multiplexing of network packets
         2. Run code in Exokernel on behalf of library OS not currently scheduled (e.g., garbage collection for an application)
-    * Summary; Achieiving extensibility, protection, and performance
+    * Summary; Achieving extensibility, protection, and performance
         1. Performance: Exokernel allows for performance critical code in library OS to be downloaded securely into Exokernel
         2. Extensibility: Exokernel exposes hardware resources to library OS to